2012 Singapore Grand Prix: Free practice

 The first practice session on Friday evening was held in damp conditions.
-Rain earlier in the day had soaked the circuit, but it had started drying out as the session began.
+Rain earlier in the day had soaked the circuit, but it began drying out as the session started.
 Sebastian Vettel set the fastest time of the session, five hundredths of a second faster than Lewis Hamilton.
 Although several drivers went off the circuit, they were able to rejoin without damage and the session was uninterrupted.
 By the time the second session began, the circuit was completely dry.
 Vettel was once again fastest, this time three-tenths of a second faster than Jenson Button.
 The session was briefly interrupted when Bruno Senna clipped a barrier coming out from under the grandstand at turn 19 before spinning to a halt at the next corner.
 Vettel topped the third and final session on Saturday evening, three-tenths faster than Hamilton.
 The session was cut short two minutes before the chequered flag when Vitaly Petrov hit the wall at Turn 21, breaking his right-rear suspension and as a consequence, his Caterham stopped in the entrance to the pitlane and by doing so, blocked it causing a red flag until the session ended.